IleaHeft/sikela-lab-read-depth-tutorial/README.md

 - Michael: The sample list currently in the config.sh script reflects the current set of samples we want to analyze

 ## 6. Adjust the #BSUB –J line in each script as necessary to run the desired jobs and the desired number of jobs at one time
-- Michael: I have a few of the samples running on our cluster, but it is pretty bogged down right now.
-If you could run samples 50-116, that would be great!
+- Michael: I have some of the samples running on our cluster, but it is pretty busy right now.
+If you could run samples 30-116, that would be great!

 ## 7. Run the code
 1.  ```bsub < code/1000genomes/1_batch_bowtie.sh```